How to Run in Cold Weather: 10 Tips

 When there is a wind outside, make sure to look at the “feels like” temperature.
 If it’s 30 degrees outside, but the wind chill makes it feel like 20, that’s the number that you will want to start with.

-If it’s especially windy out, do your best to run facing the wind for the first half of your run and with the wind at your back on your way home.
-You won’t want to be running to the wind once you’ve gotten sweaty because it will make you even colder and it can be harsh on your skin.
+If it’s especially windy, do your best to run facing the wind for the first half of your run and with the wind at your back on your way home.
+You won’t want to run to the wind once you’ve gotten sweaty because it will make you even colder and can be harsh on your skin.

 5. Warm Up Inside First

-When it’s warm outside, you may be able to get by with doing a quick warm up before starting your run, but you will want to spend a good 15 minutes on this when you’re headed out into cold weather.
-You need to spend this extra time loosening up your joints and muscles while also raising your body temperature.
+When it’s warm outside, you may be able to get by doing a quick warm-up before starting your run, but you will want to spend a good 15 minutes on this when you’re headed out into cold weather.
+It would help to spend this extra time loosening up your joints and muscles while raising your body temperature.

-You want to warm up to the point that you feel like you’re about to start to break a sweat.
-Doing so will make stepping out into the cold a bit refreshing (instead of slightly dreadful) and your body won’t become so tight.
+You want to warm up to the point that you feel like you’re about to start breaking a sweat.
+Doing so will make stepping out into the cold a bit refreshing (instead of slightly dreadful), and your body won’t become so tight.

-It’s best to warm up inside, but if you have to do it outside, make sure that you’re wearing an extra layer of clothing to keep you warm.
-This is part of planning your layers, as you will want to wear something that you can take off later while you’re running and tie around your waist.
+It’s best to warm up inside, but if you have to do it outside, ensure you wear an extra layer of clothing to keep you warm.
+This is part of planning your layers, as you will want to wear something you can take off later while you’re running and tie around your waist.

 6. Choose the Right Fabrics

-One of the many advantages that we as modern runners have over those who really initiated the running boom in the 1970s and 80s is the wide variety of fabrics we have available for our running gear.
-Gone are the days where cotton t-shirts are your only option and fleece sweatpants are the standard.
+One of the many advantages that we, as modern runners, have over those who initiated the running boom in the 1970s and 80s is the wide variety of fabrics we have available for our running gear.
+Gone are the days when cotton t-shirts were the only option and fleece sweatpants were the standard.
 Cotton is not very helpful at keeping you warm when it’s wet because once cotton gets wet, it stays wet.

-Manufacturers now use materials such as polypropylene, breathable polyester, and some wool and synthetic blends that are able to wick away sweat and moisture from your skin.
-These fabrics can be very effective in helping you stay warm and dry during your run, while wearing fabrics that don’t wick away moisture (such as cotton) won’t offer you any insulation and will stay soaked with your sweat, leaving you cold, wet, and miserable.
+Manufacturers now use materials such as polypropylene, breathable polyester, and some wool and synthetic blends that can wick away sweat and moisture from your skin.
+These fabrics can be very effective in helping you stay warm and dry during your run.
+Wearing fabrics that don’t wick away moisture (such as cotton) won’t offer you any insulation and will stay soaked with your sweat, leaving you cold, wet, and miserable.

 7. Keep in Mind, It’s Easier to Run in the Cold

-While it might feel more dreadful to get ready for your run when it’s freezing cold outside, remind yourself that it’s actually easier than running in the middle of the summer.
-Having this change in your mental attitude can help you stop thinking I can’t and start thinking I can.
+While it might feel more dreadful to get ready for your run when it’s cold outside, remind yourself that it’s easier than running in the middle of the summer.
+This change in mental attitude can help you stop thinking I can’t and start thinking I can.

-Professionals point to the fact that with warm weather, your body has to cool itself down, and in doing so, a massive amount of your blood goes to the surface of your skin to avoid overheating (which is why you see a lot of athletes turn red as they’re sweating).
+Professionals point out that in warm weather, your body has to cool itself down, and in doing so, a massive amount of blood goes to the surface of your skin to avoid overheating (which is why many athletes turn red as they sweat).

 However, when you’re running in cold weather, your body doesn’t need to produce a lot of sweat.
-Because of this, your blood can be saved for powering your muscles and heart.
-This alone can result in running with more ease without actually having to alter your normal level of effort.
+Because of this, your blood can be saved to power your muscles and heart.
+This alone can result in running more easily without altering your normal level of effort.

 8. Find the Best Shoes

-There are two main factors that differentiate winter running shoes from summer running shoes: waterproofing and grip.
-Most slips in the winter are the result of poor sole traction, and the majority of road running shoes don’t offer proper grip on snow.
+Two main factors differentiate winter running shoes from summer running shoes: waterproofing and grip.
+Most slips in the winter result from poor sole traction, and the majority of road running shoes don’t offer proper grip on snow.
 However, winter-specific shoes have soles that can stand up to the conditions.

 Waterproofing is not so much about safety as it is about comfort.
 Having to always be on the lookout for winter slush can be aggravating when you’re trying to focus on your run.

 Some running shoes offer weatherized protection.
-You will definitely want to make sure your feet stay dry in the cold, so wearing shoes with water-resistant uppers and closed mesh fabric is a must.
-You will also want to make sure you have shoes with specialized tread patterns that are designed to grip on slippery winter surfaces.
-Some cold-weather running shoes offer a fleece or thermal padded interior to add extra warmth.
+You will want to ensure your feet stay dry in the cold, so wearing shoes with water-resistant uppers and closed mesh fabric is necessary.
+You will also want to ensure you have shoes with specialized tread patterns designed to grip slippery winter surfaces.
+Some cold-weather running shoes offer a fleece or thermal padded interior to add warmth.

 9. You May Have to Change Your Route

 Because of icy conditions, you may not be able to run where you normally would during the warmer months.
-If you usually run on the road’s shoulder, keep in mind that snow plows push piles of snow off the roads and directly into your running area.
+If you usually run on the road’s shoulder, remember that snow plows push piles of snow off the streets and directly into your running area.
 These small snow mountains solidify and turn icy, which makes for an impossible surface to run on.
 If this issue pushes your running zone into traffic areas, you’ll want to switch up your route.

 Alternatively, if you prefer to use a track to do speedwork, you’ll probably be out of luck because if it’s been snowy or icy, the tracks are likely not plowed or treated in any way.
-The easiest alternative is to translate your distance intervals into time intervals, so if you would typically run intervals of 400-meters in two minutes, run intervals of two minutes at a time on a paved road.
+The most straightforward alternative is to translate your distance intervals into time intervals, so if you would typically run intervals of 400 meters in two minutes, run intervals of two minutes at a time on a paved road.

 10. Keep it Short

 Don’t run for more than an hour.
-After running in cold weather for 90 minutes, you put your immune system at risk, which could compromise your ability to run in the future if you end up getting sick.
-Also, reduce the time as much as you can from the end of your run to retreating to a warm place.
-Your body temperature will drop quickly once you stop moving, so it’s best to prepare for this in advance.
+After running in cold weather for 90 minutes, you put your immune system at risk, which could compromise your ability to run if you get sick.
+Also, reduce the time as much as possible from the end of your run to retreating to a warm place.
+Your body temperature will drop quickly once you stop moving, so it’s best to prepare for this.

-It would be ideal if you could finish up your run right at your front door, but if you have to drive home, make sure to have a warm jacket and hot drink waiting for you in the car
+It would be ideal if you could finish your run right at your front door, but if you have to drive home, have a warm jacket and hot drink in the car.

 Final Thoughts

-While you can reduce cold weather running hazards, you can’t completely eliminate them.
-It is important to have a little flexibility in your training schedule so you can stay safe without feeling the guilt of a missed workout.
+While you can reduce cold-weather running hazards, you can’t eliminate them.
+It is vital to have some flexibility in your training schedule to stay safe without feeling the guilt of a missed workout.

-As you’re keeping these tips in mind, make sure to still pay attention to your local weather warnings.
-When temperatures fall below freezing and the air becomes dry, it can aggravate certain health conditions, which means there may be some instances in which you should make the judgment call to hit up the treadmill instead of heading outside.
+While you’re considering these tips, make sure to pay attention to your local weather warnings still.
+When temperatures fall below freezing, and the air becomes dry, it can aggravate certain health conditions, which means there may be some instances in which you should make the judgment call to hit the treadmill instead of heading outside.